Clergy Sex Abuse: When It Suddenly Seems Closer to Home

 Clergy Sex Abuse: A List of Names

 The USA Northeast Province list provides cursory insight into what the future may hold.
 There are no specific accusations.
-Instead, each allegation is broadly referred to as abuse of a minor.
+Instead, each allegation is broadly referred to as the abuse of a minor.
 Also included is an indication that the priest admitted to the offense – or that the claims were found to be credible after an investigation.

 Meanwhile, the New Jersey Catholic dioceses have promised a list of their own.
 Each of the state’s five dioceses plans to release the names of priests and deacons associated with credible allegations of child sex abuse.